Momentum and Hamiltonian in Complex Action Theory: Introduction

 This paper is organized as follows.
-In section 2 we briefly review the complex coordinate formalism of Ref.~\refcite{Nagao:2011za}.
+In section 2 we briefly review the complex coordinate formalism of Ref.~\cite{Nagao:2011za}.
 Introducing the philosophy of keeping the analyticity in parameter variables of FPI and the new devices to realize it such as a modified set of bra, complex conjugates, hermitian conjugate and hermiticity, we construct non-hermitian operators of coordinate and momentum $\hat{q}_{new}$ and $\hat{p}_{new}$, and the hermitian conjugates of their eigenstates $| q \rangle_{new}$ and $| p \rangle_{new}$ with complex eigenvalues $q$ and $p$.
 In section 3 we derive the momentum relation by solving an eigenvalue problem of the momentum operator and considering the time-development of the wave function solution in FPI.
-We also derive the free Hamiltonian starting from the free Lagrangian in FPI.
-Next starting from the Lagrangian with a potential term in FPI, we derive the momentum relation and the Hamiltonian with the potential term.
-In section 4 oppositely by using the Hamiltonian $H$ we derive the Lagrangian $L$ in FPI.
+We also derive the free Hamiltonian and Schr\"{o}dinger equation starting from the free Lagrangian in FPI.
+Next starting from the Lagrangian with a potential term in FPI, we derive the momentum relation, Schr\"{o}dinger equation, and Hamiltonian with the potential term.
+In section 4 oppositely by using the Hamiltonian $H$ and Schr\"{o}dinger equation we derive the Lagrangian $L$ in FPI.
 Also, we again obtain the momentum relation via the saddle point for $p$.
 This study reveals that the momentum and Hamiltonian in the CAT have the same forms as those in the RAT.
 Section 5 is devoted to conclusion and outlook.
 In appendix~\ref{via_saddle_q} we explain the third derivation of the momentum relation via the saddle point for $q$.